 Yes, suspension of the proceeding is a possible outcome.
-The OHIM can decide to suspend an opposition on its own initiative or at the request of both or one of the parties.
-If the suspension is requested by both parties, the OHIM will suspend the proceedings even if no reason is given.
+The EUIPO can decide to suspend an opposition on its own initiative or at the request of both or one of the parties.
+If the suspension is requested by both parties, the EUIPO will suspend the proceedings even if no reason is given.
 If so, the parties may freely determine the length of the suspension.
 However, if the requested length is beyond being reasonable the parties do have to enclose a proper justification.
-If the parties do not indicate a specific period, the OHIM suspends the proceedings for two months.
+If the parties do not indicate a specific period, the EUIPO suspends the proceedings for two months.
 Parties usually ask for suspension when their trademark registration, on which the opposition is based, is subject to administrative or judicial proceedings which may affect either the registration or the opponent’s entitlement to the trademark.
-The OHIM will make its decision only after the all the relevant circumstances are taken into account.
+The EUIPO will make its decision only after the all the relevant circumstances are taken into account.

 What happens if we cannot reach an agreement within the cooling-off period?

 In case no agreement is achieved, then begins the adversarial part of the proceeding.
 In this part of the process the we are granted two months to submit our arguments and observations.
 Once we submit them, they will be forwarded to the applicant, after which the applicant has another two months to prepare and submit his response.
-Additional arguments can be requested from both parties if the OHIM deems it necessary.
+Additional arguments can be requested from both parties if the EUIPO deems it necessary.

 What is the cooling-off period?